C & C ARTIST

-In 1970, Hurricane Camille flooded the family home, resulting in a move to Long Island.
+Hurricane Camille forced the family to move to NY.
 Joe studied with a bebop drummer named Clyde Harris, and played in his first school bands.
 He listened to live jazz and early hip-hop and to improve his own drumming, he listened to drummers like Max Roach, Billy Cobham and Buddy Rich.
 Never forgetting his native New Orleans, Mr. Lastie played along with Pete Fountain and Al Hirt albums.

 Mr. Lastie returned to New Orleans, playing at the Maison Bourbon, down the block from Preservation Hall, and at the Mediterranean Café.
 Lastie joined the Preservation Hall Jazz Band in 1990 as the youngest member of the band, benefiting from the instruction of the older musicians.